upenn-libraries/Accessibility/test/screenreaders.md

 | VO + U  | [Rotor menu](http://accessibility.psu.edu/screenreaders/voiceover/#rotor) (useful way to navigate the page outline by heading tags, links, page landmarks, etc).
 Use left & right arrows to navigate between menus.
 Up/down/enter to select an item.
 Escape to exit. |
 | VO + V | VoiceOver settings.
 Use left & right arrows to navigate between menus.
 Up/down to change val.
 Escape to exit. |
 | VO + Command + Right Arrow | Voice settings (speed, pitch, style, etc).
 Use left & right arrows to navigate between menus.
 Up/down to change val. |

+## Tabbing - troubleshooting
+If you're on a Mac, and tabbing through links isn't working like you expect (it may be skipping most links or not tabbing through pages at all), there might be a few extra settings you need to look at.
+There is a general setting in Keyboard System Preferences that should be enabled, and some browsers also have specific settings that should be turned on.
+Take a look at this guide: http://www.weba11y.com/blog/2014/07/07/keyboard-navigation-in-mac-browsers/